 Other things to do on a long weekend in Chicago:

 Sadly, for long weekend trips, I can’t partake in everything the city has to offer, but there are a number of other things to do on a long weekend in Chicago that I’d love to check out.
 If you have even less time than a 3 day weekend, click here for ideas on how to spend 2 days in Chicago.
 Here a few of my top options:

 - Chicago Crimes Night Tour – Learn about Chicago’s most infamous mobsters and gangsters.

 - Blue Man Group – Experience the magic and entertainment that is the Blue Man Group…there’s nothing quite like it.

-- Chicago Chocolate Tour – Eat your way through dessert boutiques along the Mag Mile…I never say no to chocolate.
+- Chicago Underground Donut Tour – Eat your way through dessert boutiques in the Windy City…I never say no to snacking on sweets!

 Where to Stay in Chicago

 Hotel Deals: My top choice is probably Expedia—I’ve found some insanely cheap (beautiful) hotels.
 Personally, I stayed on the Mag Mile, and absolutely loved the location…it can be a little pricey, but the location is awesome!

 Local Stay: If at all possible, I love staying in a local’s house or apartment to get the best flavor of the city.
 My pick for Chicago is this Chi-town skyline apartment located in the Loop.
 The apartment is sleek, modern, and best of all – it’s only a 3 minute walk to Millennium Park!
 You cannot beat this location!